AltynbekAnarbekovTR/react-whatsapp/readme.md

 </a>

 - Design of the app is very similar to whatsapp web
-- Login using your idInstance and apiTokenInstance
+- Login using your idInstance and apiTokenInstance from Green API
 - Create a chat by writing a phone number you want to chat with
 - Send a message and it will be sent to whatsapp number you added.
 Also receive messages from that number
 - You login data is saved in localStorage so that you don't have to login again every time you visti the page.
 Saved login data is deleted on logout.